infinity-glitch/Movie-search/README.md

 ## 🌟 What I Learned

 - Making API calls using `fetch` in JavaScript.
-- Handling asynchronous operations with `async` and `await`.
 - Building a responsive UI with CSS.
 - Organizing project files and uploading to GitHub.